mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

 * Error handling for streaming is much more complex

 The example application doesn't use dependency injection framework.
-Trust me, you don't need any to write manageable code.
+Trust me, you don't need any to write manageable data pipelines.
 {: .notice--info}

 ### Infrastructure